 Top 10 Midge Patterns

 - Zebra Midge

-The Zebra Midge is a simple, but classic fly to include in your arsenal of trout-catching patterns.
-This fly can be fished in every body of water that trout reside in and is extremely effective to imitate the larval stage of the midge life cycle.
+The Zebra Midge is a simple but classic fly to include in your arsenal of trout-catching patterns.
+This fly can be fished in every body of water that trout reside in and is highly effective in imitating the larval stage of the midge life cycle.

 #24-18: Red, Black, Purple, Olive